The best free logo maker to use

 Reasons to avoid

 Can't be bothered scrolling through a load of templates when you're looking for the ideal logo for your brand?
-Tailor Brands' Logo Maker is more step-by-step. lt starts by asking you for your a 'logo name' (strange phrasing, but it means your business name), and then get you to decide whether you want an icon, text or initial-based logo, then it'll try to pin down the sort of design style you want by choosing three from a somewhat limited range of options (and you have to choose three, strangely).
+Tailor Brands' Logo Maker is more step-by-step. lt starts by asking you for your a 'logo name' (strange phrasing, but it means your business name), and then gets you to decide whether you want an icon, text or initial-based logo, then it'll try to pin down the sort of design style you want by choosing three from a somewhat limited range of options (and you have to choose three, strangely).

-With that information, goes to work on creating a logo that you can then customise if you want; when you're happy with it you can download a low-resolution for free, or pay for high-resolution files.
+With that information, it goes to work on creating a logo that you can then customise if you want; when you're happy with it you can download a low-resolution for free, or pay for high-resolution files.
 Bear in mind that the free file you get really is very small: 192 pixels along its longest edge.
-It might do for an appstore or a small website badge, but if you need anything larger then you'll need to open your wallet.
+It might do for an app store or a small website badge, but if you need anything larger then you'll need to open your wallet.

 Still, if you do decide to upgrade, Tailor Brands can become a one-stop-shop to start and run your business, offering a platform that can also create merchandise, business cards and social media templates.
 It can also help you set up your own little corner of the web with an online store or website, web hosting, a business mailbox and more.
 We found customisation options to be limited, and we don't think the designs will be winning any awards, but it gets the job done for very small businesses.